Yorko/huggingface_text2image_yorko/README.md

 ### Good traits of the built solution

 - The mapping is done with a simple model (a linear mapping) and it's shown to work for some ImageNet classes
-- Contextualization works, there are no "puppies" in ImageNet, however the model shows dogs for a phrase "Oh, such a cute PuPPy!:)"
+- Contextualization works, there are no "puppies" in ImageNet, however, the model shows dogs for the phrase "Oh, such a cute PuPPy!:)"
 - Thanks to BERT's WordPiece tokenization, the solution is somewhat stable, small typos, punctuation etc. don't spoil the picture - like in the example with "Oh, such a cute PuPPy!:)"
-- The model copes fairly enough with images corresponding to ImageNet classes that are well presented in COCO captions. eg. bus, sign, coffee and, of course, dog.
+- The model copes fairly enough with images corresponding to ImageNet classes that are well presented in COCO captions. eg. bus, sign, coffee, and, of course, dog.
 - It also copes pretty well with the "poem" (I was walking out of the bookstore \ when I saw a huge volcano in the background \ I went slowly by the park \ and met an old friend of mine)

 ### Bad traits of the built solution

 - Only 155 ImageNet classes are there in training COCO captions, so we fail to visualize some concepts like cobra or volcano
-- The model doesn't seem to cope with >1 class in a caption, eg. "a dog is faster that a cat" - only dogs are drawn.
+- The model doesn't seem to cope with >1 class in a caption, eg. "a dog is faster than a cat" - only dogs are drawn.
 Or "an elephant is slower than a bus" - some funny mixtures of animals and means of transport are produced.

 ### What didn't work

 - Keeping original captions with up to 8 ImageNet words in each one.
 Thus the target BigGAN embedding matrix contains embeddings for more than one class.
 In my case the model failed to learn anything
-- Replacing simple linear mapping with a more complex MLP didn't improve results
+- Replacing simple linear mapping with a more complex MLP didn't improve the results
-- Tried adding simple patterns to COCO captions, actually had a template for several patterns, each one produced 1k examples like "I noticed a truck", "she saw a sign" etc. The model didn't train well for me, probably just a matter of learning rate
+- Tried adding simple patterns to COCO captions, actually had a template for several patterns, each one produced 1k examples like "I noticed a truck", "she saw a sign" etc. The model didn't train well for me, probably just a matter of the learning rate

 ### Possible improvements

 > List some improvements you would propose to improve this data generation process

-Here I address both "Building a dataset of text sequence associated to ImageNet classes" and "Building a dataset for training a mapping function" parts of the provided assignment.
+Here I address both the "Building a dataset of text sequence associated with ImageNet classes" and "Building a dataset for training a mapping function" parts of the provided assignment.

 - Here I used COCO captions.
 This covered 155 ImageNet classes out of 598 that we used here.
 But actually, any text will do as long as it contains ImageNet classes.
 So the training dataset can be extended with eg. extracts from Wikipedia pages with corresponding words ("Lion", "Cheetah", "Volcano" etc.)
 - Adding synthetic captions.
 With a template like "\<<SUBJ\>> \<<VERB\>> \<<WORD\>> \<<PLACE\>>" we can generate as many captions as we wish if we vary subject (I, he, she, we, they etc.), verb (saw, noticed, spotted etc.), place (here, there, in front of the building etc) and word (1k ImageNet classes).
 As I mentioned, I didn't train a better model with these synthetic captions, but still it's a good way to extend the training set for the mapping model
 - Augmentations, eg. synonym replacement.
-We didn't find the word "beast" in COCO captions, but we can take existing ones with words "lion" or "tiger" and replace them with the word "beast" to get new captions.
+We didn't find the word "beast" in COCO captions, but we can take existing ones with the words "lion" or "tiger" and replace them with the word "beast" to get new captions.

 More remarks:

  - The training dataset can be further enlarged with other captions, eg. [Conceptual Captions](https://ai.googleblog.com/2018/09/conceptual-captions-new-dataset-and.html)
  - Technically, training could have been done better, eg. with LR Finder
- - A more complicated model can be trained, eg. a MLP
+ - A more complicated model can be trained, eg. an MLP
  - I considered the following as cheating and didn't implement it: but if there's an ImageNet word in a text (eg. cobra), then one can generate a BigGAN embedding for this word right away (using `BigGAN.embeddings(one_hot_from_names('name'))`) bypassing BERT and the mapping model.
 That would've solved the problem that some ImageNet classes are not there in the training dataset.

 # Part 3.
 Console utility